Fit City Kennesaw

 Visit the President’s Challenge web site to get started.
 When prompted to join a group, enter Group Number 95996.

-Looking for other ways to get involved with this initiative?
+Looking for ways to get involved?
 Contact us using the form below.